The Day of the Dwarf

 I’d been hit by an ice storm twice and a winter wolf had me by the

-leg; the rest of us weren’t much better off.
+leg; the REST of us weren’t much better off.
 Abruptly we all switched to

-psionics and traded psionic blasts and psychic crushes with the
+<psychic powers> and traded psionic blasts and psychic crushes with the

 major devils left alive.
 Jack’s dwarf was standing in the way of the